 If the short is chosen for exhibition, the filmmaker will be informed via email.

-After notification of acceptance, the filmmaker must provide a copy of the film preferably on DCP format or downloadable file.
-Prior to the festival we would also appreciate as backup a hard copy of the film as Region 0 or Region 1 DVD or Blu-ray.
+After notification of acceptance, the filmmaker must provide the festival access to the film, preferably in DCP format.
+If a hard copy of the film is available, e.g. in the form of Region 0 or Region 1 DVD or Blu-ray, we appreciate the additional backup.

 While Go West Film Festival does not offer filmmakers any monetary awards for the films it considers and accepts, the festival is committed to publicly acknowledging the accomplishments of its contributors.
 We extend to filmmaker participants the benefits of greater public awareness of their work through festival publicity, festival laurels to add to film credits and publicity, and for in-person attendees the opportunity to meet and make connections with film festival organizers, programmers, film scholars, filmmakers, members of the business community, and other cinephiles.

-In honoring both classic and contemporary Western film, the Go West Film Festival encourages a broad and creative interpretation of the “western.”
-Submissions that address issues of race, gender and the environment are particularly welcome.
+In honoring both classic and contemporary Western film, the Go West Film Festival encourages a broad and creative interpretation of the “western” as a genre.
+While submissions from around the world are welcome, work by filmmakers in Colorado and surrounding states in the Mountain West is particularly encouraged.

 SUB-GENRE: Overlaps between the western and other film genres have resulted in sub-genres.
-As examples, sub-genres include the road movie, the horror film, and science fiction films which retain an essential connection to the American West.
+Examples include the road movie, the horror film, and science fiction films which retain an essential connection to the American West, among others.
 We welcome creative ideas and new directions.

 Overall Rating